labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/step2.md

         super().row(rowdata)
 ```

-This mixin provides column formatting functionality.
-The `formats` class variable holds format codes, and the `row()` method applies these formats to the row data before passing it to the parent class.
+This `ColumnFormatMixin` class provides column formatting functionality.
+The `formats` class variable is a list that holds format codes.
+These codes are used to format the data in each column.
+The `row()` method takes the row data, applies the format codes to each element in the row, and then passes the formatted row data to the parent class using `super().row(rowdata)`.

-Now add another mixin class that makes table headers appear in uppercase:
+Next, add another mixin class that makes table headers appear in uppercase:

 ```python
 class UpperHeadersMixin: